Todd McFarlane's Spawn: Development of later seasons

 With the third season, there was another shift with how the animation was being done.
-Madhouse was no longer involved with the overseas animation during this season, and director Frank Puar and his crew also got hired to do pre-overseas animation work.
+Madhouse was no longer involved with the overseas animation during this season, and director Frank Paur and his crew also got hired to do pre-overseas animation work.
 Radomski said he had worked on the third season, but that he took his name off the credits since he was unhappy with HBO.
 He said that going into the third season, there were internal disagreements regarding how Spawn should be made, and that some at the company were trying to "dismantle" the previous processes that were in place for the show.
 The third season is often viewed as the weakest of the series, and the animation started getting rushed as it progressed.
 After getting hired by McFarlane in the second season, John Leekley had continued to serve as a head writer and showrunner for the third season.
 Radomski said that with the third season, the show was starting to veer too heavily into fantasy elements, such as by frequently using heaven and hell as the settings for stories.
 The series ended in May 1999 following the conclusion of the third season on HBO.
 A fourth season was originally planned, but never came to fruition.
 Leekley later revealed some of the ideas for a scrapped fourth season.
 These involved the return of Angela looking to avenge the death of Jade who was her previous lover, several one time characters returning to have larger roles, a gang war spiraling out of control led by the ruthless Barrabas, Spawn befriending a runaway teenage girl named Kristen with a case of pyrophobia, a now disfigured Wynn looking for redemption, Chapel breaking out of an asylum and winding up a pawn for Angela, Merrick having to team up with Twitch to save her daughter, and most of the characters coming to the realization of Spawn's identity.
 Radomski claimed if the series had entered into a fourth season, it likely would have continued to focus heavily on fantasy elements and "individual hero vs. villain scenarios", in contrast to the first two seasons.